Today, employers are more stressed than ever. Here’s why:

 Beyond 2016, the penalty will be adjusted for inflation.

 The exchanges will be an entirely new health insurance marketplace for individuals and small businesses in America.
 They’ll provide plans that deliver four levels of benefit (value): Bronze, Silver, Gold and Platinum.
-Enrollment is scheduled to open October 31, 2013 and close on December 22, 2013 for the first plan year, scheduled to begin January 1, 2014.
+The first enrollment is scheduled to open October 1, 2013 and close on March 31, 2013 for the first plan year, scheduled to begin January 1, 2014.

 Note: The individual tax subsidies (see above) are ONLY available via the individual health insurance exchange.